top of page

 Word Lists

-FamilySearch has a Wiki page for genealogists to access records and training tips for nearly every country.
+FamilySearch has a Wiki page where genealogists can access records and training tips for nearly every country.
 One great feature on almost every country-level Wiki Page is word lists.

 For Mexico, you can click on this Spanish Word List and find categorized lists for dates and keywords.
 You can also view alphabetical lists of words you’ll typically encounter in your research, including those under the letter C - read, peasant, field, and chapel.